ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-3-enemies.md

 ![Enemy spritesheet](assets/enemy-small.png#pixelated)

 Create an `AnimatedSprite` to describe the animations in the texture.
 It is only one animation with two frames.
-The graphics for the small enemy is 16x16 pixels, but the texture has one pixel gutter between the frames to ensure that they don't bleed into each other when we scale the texture.
+The graphics for the small enemy ships are 16x16 pixels, but the texture has one pixel gutter between the frames to ensure that they don't bleed into each other when we scale the texture.

 ```rust
 {{#include ../../my-game/examples/graphics-enemies.rs:sprite}}